g026r/riverking2/README.md

 ### Do I Need This Patch If I'm Playing on a Single-Game Flash Cart?

 No. You only need this if you're using a system that emulates the rumble hardware.
-Single-game flashcarts with rumble, like [this one from InsideGadgets](https://shop.insidegadgets.com/product/gameboy-4mb-32kb-fram-flash-cart-ultra-low-power/), don't need the patch as the header entry for the mapper type is ignored by Game Boys.
+Single-game flashcarts with rumble, like [this one from InsideGadgets](https://shop.insidegadgets.com/product/gameboy-4mb-32kb-fram-flash-cart-ultra-low-power/), don't need the patch as the header entry for the mapper type is ignored by real Game Boys.

 ### I Did The Above And Game Doesn't Rumble

-If you're playing it on the Analogue Pocket using a DS Rumble Pak, you have to use the spiritualized core.
-The budude2 core doesn't support rumble at this time.
+Are you sure your system supports rumble?
+Are you sure that you're running the patched ROM?

-If you're playing it on another system or via a SD-based flashcart, then I dunno.
+This was tested on an Analogue Pocket with DS Rumble Pak using both the spiritualized & budude2 cores and it worked there.

 ### I Did The Above, But It Rumbles Too Much.
 How Do I Toggle It Off?